potpie-ai/momentum-core/README.md

     ./start_momentum.sh
     ```

-Note: You might need to make it an executable, do it by running chmod +x run-momentum.sh
+Note: You might need to make it an executable, do it by running chmod +x start_momentum.sh

 ## Usage